halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/operational.md

     Metrics: Seconds

 #### Static Extensions
-This option specify the list of allowed static extensions that don't require security validation.
+This setting allows specifying a list of file extensions that are permitted to be served statically without undergoing security validation.
+Files with these extensions can be served directly without additional security checks.

-    Accepted values: png, gif, ico, jpg, jpeg, js, css, woff, woff2, ttf, svg
+    Accepted values: String

-    Default: default extension
+    Default: png, gif, ico, jpg, jpeg, js, css, woff, woff2, ttf, svg

 #### Maximum HTTP Body Size
 This field specifies the maximum allowed HTTP body size (in bytes) from a single client IP.
 If the size exceeds, then the request gets dropped.
 By default, it is 10485760 bytes.
 Note: In the case of HTTP/0.9, no headers get transmitted.

     Accepted values: Integer